Yarmoski/Dungeons-and-Lizards/README.md

 The combat features timed inputs and a variety of possible combat actions to create a sense of intensity and a skill ceiling using the limited tools available for this project.

 This is my second Python project.
+It took me much longer than I expected, as I wanted to make sure the core mechanics were engaging and that locations were at least somewhat interesting with interesting dialogue/text to read.
+It's not AAA material, but I liked the final result.
 Let me know if there are any bugs/problems/improvements to be made!

 (While most of the core mechanics that I wanted have been implemented, the game world is limited.
 However, it is expandable and can easily accomodate additional content.)